superChing/superChing.github.io/cv/index.md

 ###Miscellaneous
 My QA history on forum.

-- StackOverflow (QA site about programming, the world's largest one )
+- StackOverflow (the world's largest QA site about programming)
 <a href="http://stackoverflow.com/users/2130573/wei-ching-lin">
 <img src="http://stackoverflow.com/users/flair/2130573.png" width="168" height="48" alt="profile for Wei-Ching Lin at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Wei-Ching Lin at Stack Overflow, Q&amp;A for professional and enthusiast programmers">
 </a>